Building a customer loyalty program is a major endeavor for any company, and it can be a game-changing opportunity if created with care and precision.

 Non-transactional use cases of NFC technology include putting an NFC tag on a TV screen that constantly loops an animation.
 When customers contact the tag, two things happen simultaneously: the big screen celebrates the interaction with a custom animation, while the phone opens up the loyalty program enrollment page.

 Antavo’s Loyalty Experience Kiosk takes this technology one step further, though.
-It’s a hardware-software solution, which we designed and built; it allows customers to use the wall-mounted Kiosk as a gateway to access their loyalty program profile and interact with store-exclusive offers and fun games
+It’s a unique hardware-software solution, which we designed and built; it allows customers to use the wall-mounted Kiosk as a gateway to access their loyalty program profile and interact with store-exclusive offers and fun games

-Imagine your customers’ surprise when, after spinning a Prize Wheel on the kiosk and winning an instant discount, they see the discount code for their prize pop up automatically on their phone’s screen!
+Imagine your customers’ surprise when, after spinning a Prize Wheel on the Kiosk and winning an instant discount, they see the discount code for their prize pop up on their phone screen!

 How to Build a Loyalty Program